 Virgil could feel the eyes of the club turning her way.
 Jardin‘s coital conglomerations had come to a screeching halt, and everyone in the club in their various states of undress, intercourse, and orgasm were looking at Virgil and Robin as well as Todd’s mangled wrist.
 Todd had let go of Robin’s hand and held his wrist as he screamed in fury and pain.

-Virgil felt time slowing around her.
-That wasn’t usually what happened.
-Virgil was so used to blinking and then weeks and months would race past before she opened her eyes again.
-Now, time was coming to a crawl.
+Virgil felt time slowing to a crawl.
 Robin was paralyzed with concern for Todd.
 The partiers were starting to turn in mass and gather towards the corner.
-Virgil was trapped or would have been if things like walls had been any impediment since her death.

-Virgil let her body fade away.
-It wasn’t difficult.
-Staying material was the hard part.
-Virgil let the tension of physical existence run off of her, and, in a blink, she was gone.
+Virgil let go of the physical tension of existence, and, in a blink, she was gone.
 To the crowd, where the woman in the vintage clothes had been — looking like a Lawrenceville hipster experiencing a violent breakdown — there was now empty air.

 Virgil’s view back on that crowd had changed more dramatically.
 Jardin and its patrons had been bathed in the phantasmagoric, flittering rainbow of the club’s lights.
 That color was now muted and dull, like paint that had dried in an overeager sun for decades.
-Virgil’s eyesight was perfect.
-Her vision was better than it had been when she was alive.
 Before Virgil stepped back behind the veil, she could see the frayed stitching in Todd’s blazer.
 She could see the old stains of sweat on his white shirt.
-Once Virgil blinked out of the physical world, the fine details of Jardin blurred like a child’s watercolor drawn in the dark.
-The afterlife was a muddy blur, and Virgil hated its vague ambiguity.
+Once Virgil phased out of the physical world, the fine details of Jardin blurred like a child’s watercolor drawn in the dark.

 Without thinking, Virgil reached out and grabbed Robin by the arm and dragged her across the border of the separate worlds they truly inhabited.

 Virgil had never done this before.
-She had no idea if Robin could follow her home, but she couldn’t leave Robin behind if she didn’t have to.
-Virgil had no idea what Todd was capable of or what he wanted from Robin.
-Virgil knew she wanted Robin as far away from this man as she could get her.
 When Virgil grabbed Robin’s arm, Virgil didn’t feel the physical sensation of touch.
 She didn’t feel the warmth of Robin’s skin or the short bristles of her thin, brown arm hair.
 Virgil’s core was consumed by Robin’s song.

 Virgil and Robin were in a narrow corridor behind the dance floor.
 There was a fire exit to the left.
 Virgil could feel herself coming apart at the seams.
-It felt like her consciousness had been poured into a roaring ocean, and Virgil’s sense of herself was drifting apart in a thousand pieces in a thousand directions.
-She couldn’t believe how quickly this was happening.
-Was it the effort of bringing Robin with her?
-Virgil wasn’t sure but she figured if this was wrecking her, she could only imagine what it was doing to Robin.
+It felt like her consciousness had been poured into a roaring ocean.

 Virgil stopped in the corridor and gathered herself back together.
 The world returned in clarity.
 The corridor was lit in harsh fluorescents, and its brick walls and linoleum floors were spotless underneath the humming light.
-Robin was back in the physical world as well, and Virgil was about to lead her out the fire exit when a deep, booming voice echoed behind her.
+Robin had returned as well, and Virgil was about to lead her out the fire exit when a deep, booming voice echoed behind her.

 “It is rare for spirits to visit my club.
 I suspect we may have much to discuss, little ghost.”